chauntelkellar/devops-technical-challenge/README.md

 ### Objective

 The goal of this first phase is to implement the above requirements.
-The following is a rough guide to help you see how we will analyze this challenge:
+The following is a rough guide to help you see how we will analyze this challenge.
+This is how we envision it being done, but if you come up with something that deviates from/improves on our suggestions, great!
+We would love to see how you think.

 - [ ] Write the Dockerfile for each of the parts of this application.
 Backend and frontend.
-- [ ] Each of the parts of this app should be able to run dockerized indempendently of each other - even if the frontend won't display any data if the backend is not running.
+- [ ] Each of the parts of this app should be able to run dockerized indempendently of each other - even if the frontend won't display any data when the backend is not running.
 - [ ] Both the frontend and backend need to run together using one command
 - [ ] When presenting your solution, volumes need to be deleted prior to issuing the command to start the environment.
 Depending on how your Dockerfiles are composed, volume caching will keep